marattm/terraform-linode-base-project/README.md

 ## Getting started

-- Change directory to the right environment

-    ```console
-    terraform-linode-base-project
-    ├── dev
-    ├── staging
-    ├── prod
-    ├── modules
-    └── scripts
-    ```

-- Create a `secrets.tfvars` file and update the vars.
+- Copy/Paste that file `tf-envs/example/secrets.example..tfvars` into a new `tf-envs/new-env/secrets.tfvars` file and update the vars.
 All possible variables are located in the `varaibles.tf` file.

     ```tfvars
     LN_API_TOKEN    = ""